Skip to content

 This starts the LightNet development server.

-2. Open the Administration UI: Open Chrome or another Chromium-based browser and go to localhost:4321/admin.
+2. Open the Administration UI: In Chrome or another Chromium-based browser, go to localhost:4321/admin.

 3. Choose the local workflow: Click the “Work with Local Repository” button.